About the program

 - How to fund your graduate education

-A student is eligible to participate in the McNair Scholars Program if the student meets all the following requirements:
+As mandated by federal law, a student is eligible to participate in the McNair Scholars Program if the student meets all four the following requirements:

 - Is a permanent resident of the United States; or